Pyrenophora tritici-repentis: Control

 Since this disease can cause considerable yield loss, effective control is very important.
 The most effective method of long term control is crop rotation.
 There is a considerable difference in the fungal population after one year of rotation.
 Examples of non-host crops include mustard, flax, and soybean.
 Some other control options include tillage.
 Foliar fungicides can also be used as control methods.
 Since the top two leaves contribute the most to yield, it is important to protect them.
 Some effective fungicides include, but are not limited to, Headline, Quilt, and Stratego.
 There are however, resistant varieties that make most methods of control unnecessary.
 There is research to suggest that plant height may also influence the amount of disease able to form due to the pathogen.
 It suggests that shorter plants will have a lowered chance of infection.
 This research has only been conducted in Canada however, and should lead to more research before being used as a control technique.

+Out of all wheat pathogens, Ptr is among the best studied.
+Among all necrotrophic pathogens of this crop, Ptr's and Parastagonospora nodorum's effectors have become the best studied.